Emergence (song)

 "Emergence" is a song by anonymous English rock band Sleep Token.
-Written by the band's frontman Vessel and drummer II, it was produced by Carl Bown and released as the lead single from the band's fourth studio album Even in Arcadia on 13 March 2025, their first release for RCA Records.
+It was written by Vessel and II, produced by Carl Bown, and released on 13 March 2025.
+It was chosen as the lead single from the band's fourth studio album, Even in Arcadia, which was their first album released by RCA Records after signing with them in 2024.

 The track was Sleep Token's first to register on the main singles charts in both the UK and the US, reaching number 17 on the UK Singles Chart and number 57 on the US Billboard Hot 100.
-"Emergence" was nominated for a grammy for "Best Metal Performance" at the 68th Annual Grammy Awards.
+"Emergence" was nominated for a Grammy for "Best Metal Performance" at the 68th Annual Grammy Awards in 2026.